Ángel Rivero Méndez

 Ángel Rivero Méndez (October 2, 1856 – February 23, 1930) was a Puerto Rican soldier, writer, journalist and a businessman.
 Rivero Méndez was a Captain in the Spanish Army during the Spanish–American War and is credited with ordering the first shot against the United States in Puerto Rico in said conflict.
 After the war, he became a US Citizen and upon his retirement, he wrote Crónica de la guerra hispano-americana en Puerto Rico, a chronicle of the Spanish-American War in Puerto Rico.
-He is also credited with inventing the Kola Champagne, a carbonated soft drink.
+He is also credited with inventing a carbonated drink called Kola Champagne which is still sold today.

 Early years

-Rivero Méndez was born in Trujillo Bajo, Carolina, Puerto Rico to Rosa Méndez and Juan Rivero, who had both immigrated to Puerto Rico from the Canary Islands.
+Rivero Méndez was born in Trujillo Bajo a barrio of Carolina, Puerto Rico, to Rosa Méndez and Juan Rivero, who had immigrated to Puerto Rico from the Canary Islands.
 He was baptized into the Catholic religion at the Church of Saint Francis of Assisi, San Juan on October 2, 1856.
 Rivero received his education at the "Colegio de Jesuitas" in Santurce (a section of San Juan, the capital of Puerto Rico).
 After graduation, he enlisted in the Spanish Army and entered the Infantry Academy of Puerto Rico.
-He was given an officer's commission upon graduation from the Academy on August 2, 1882.
+He was given an officer's commission upon graduation from the academy on August 2, 1882.

 On October 16, 1882, Rivero Méndez married Manuela Boneta y Babel from San Juan.
 In 1885, he was accepted into the General Military Academy of Toledo in Spain.
 There he wrote Toledo, a book about the city of Toledo, Spain.
 In 1886, Rivero Méndez was transferred to the Academy of Artillery in Segovia and, on February 28, 1889, he earned a degree in Industrial Engineering.